Facebook page likes. The more the better right?! Not always the case.

-A higher page like number definitely gives your business more credibility, but the most important thing is to establish quality over quantity.
-It is much more beneficial to have 1000 fans who are passionate about your brand and love to interact with you, and tell others about you, than 10,000 fans who rarely interact who are unlikely to convert to real life customers (i.e if you’re a restaurant in Brisbane and 1/3 of your likers are based in India!).
+A higher channel body count definitely gives your business more credibility, but the most important thing is to establish quality over quantity.
+It is much more beneficial to have 1000 fans who are passionate about your brand and love to interact with you, than 10,000 fans who rarely interact who are unlikely to convert to real-life customers (i.e if you’re a restaurant in Brisbane and 1/3 of your likers are based in India!).

 There is a difference between “buying likes” and paying to promote your page.